Matt Olson Player Props: Braves vs. Marlins

-Matt Olson, with a slugging percentage of .361 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the Miami Marlins, with Sandy Alcantara on the hill, April 26 at 7:20 PM ET.
+Matt Olson, with a slugging percentage of .371 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves versus the Miami Marlins, with Sandy Alcantara on the hill, May 2 at 6:40 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Marlins.
+In his previous game he had a hitless performance (0-for-3) against the Mets.

 Matt Olson Game Info & Props vs. the Marlins